-I've got started woodworking a couple of years ago.
+I been woodworking for about 5 years.
 I'm mostly interested in furniture making.
 Located in a Philadelphia suburb in South Jersey.
 Chemical engineer by training, but I stay home (by choice) and take care of my two little girls.
-My other hobby is consuming craft beer.
+My other hobby is brewing beer.

 Latest Activity | view all »

 |replied on||Wagon vise or just a leg vise on a Roubo Bench - Thoughts?||03-30-2017 11:32 AM|